Igneous Cap & Tether in basalt shown from the top, seated on a 28-410 bottle neck

 Why the neck is built this way

-The narrower inner diameter isn't an oversight — it's tied to how the cap seals.
+The narrower inner diameter isn't an oversight.
+It's tied to how the cap seals.
 The NOBO uses a silicone closure on the upper lip, which dramatically reduces the microplastic shedding you get from a hard-plastic-on-hard-plastic seal.
-We get into the full reasoning in our article on microplastics and water bottles.
+We get into the full reasoning in our article on microplastics and water bottles, and the polymer choices behind it in the NOBO material science piece.

-The tradeoff: a small handful of insert-style accessories won't fit.
+The tradeoff: a small handful of insert-style accessories won't seal.
 The upside: a bottle that connects to every major lightweight filter on the market and sheds far less plastic into your water than a typical hard-cap bottle.
+If you're still choosing between filters, our QuickDraw versus Sawyer Squeeze comparison breaks down the differences.

 Older Post Newer Post